 - Drain the water completely and transfer the dal to a mixer grinder jar.
 If you have a wet grinder, you can use it.

-- Sprinkle very little water.
+- Sprinkle 3 tablespoons water.
 Next add salt and start grinding.

 - Next scrape off the sides and then grind again.
 Whenever needed sprinkle only as much as 1 ½ tsps.
 Ice cold water evenly.

 - Again continue to grind to a coarse thick batter.
 Ensure your grinder does not become hot.

 - Sprinkle water.
 Grind again till the batter looks fluffy and white.